-However, inspections and tests are just a small part of a successful and efficient quality management system.
+However, inspections and tests are a small part of a successful and efficient quality management system.
 Quality management can be the difference between project success and project failure.
-Let’s delve a little deeper into how quality management issues arise and detail the top 10 tips for project owners.
+Let’s delve deeper into how quality management issues arise and detail essential tips for project owners.

 How Do Quality Management Issues Arise?

 While there are many reasons why construction quality management issues arise, some of the most common causes are as follows:

 Top 10 Construction Quality Management Tips for Project Owners

 To avoid quality management issues, it’s important to follow best management practices to ensure the success of your project.
 Below we detail our top construction quality management tips ranked according to importance.